performance-mixer/pmx-docs/content/en/docs/reference/_index.md

 ---
 title: Reference
-description: All you need to know to use PMX-1 programatically.
+description: All you need to know to use PMX-1 programmatically.
 weight: 9
 ---